confluentinc/confluent-kafka-python/README.md

 a = AdminClient({'bootstrap.servers': 'mybroker'})

 new_topics = [NewTopic(topic, num_partitions=3, replication_factor=1) for topic in ["topic1", "topic2"]]
+# Note: In a multi-cluster production scenario, it is more typical to use a replication_factor of 3 for durability.

-# Call create_topics to asynchronously create topics, a dict
+# Call create_topics to asynchronously create topics.
+A dict
 # of <topic,future> is returned.
 fs = a.create_topics(new_topics)